abecodes/tabout.nvim/README.md

 ### completion

+> Consider using the [Plug API](#🤖-plug-api) and setting this to false

 If you use a completion _pum_ that also uses the tab key for a smart scroll function.
 Setting this to true will disable tab out when the _pum_ is open and execute the smart scroll function instead.

+[See here](#more-complex-keybindings) how to ingegrate `tabout.vim` into more complex completions with snippets.

 ```lua
 -- default